cdzombak/bear-backlinks/README.md

 One configuration element is required, the Bear API token for Bear.app on the Mac you're running this program on.
 Get it from Bear's Help menu > API Token > Copy Token.

 Supply it either in the env variable `CDZ_BEAR_API_TOKEN` or in a file `.bear-api-token` in the same directory as `main.py`.

+To customize the backup directory, supply the environment variable `CDZ_BEAR_BACKUPS_DIR`.

 ## Usage